oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/05-flows/datamesh5run_flows_v2.md

   ![image-20211115123408448](images/image-20211115123408448.png)

-- Because this application is written in Ruby, and is using a library called **faraday**, we need to install tjhis in our environment before we can run the application, by running the below command :
+- Because this application is written in Ruby, and is using a library called **faraday**, we need to install this in our environment before we can run the application, by running the below command :

   ```
   gem install faraday